-There two funding areas in this announcement which are referred as Center and Seedling.
+There are two funding areas in this announcement which are referred to as Team and Seedling.
 A submitted proposal may only apply to one funding area.
 A proposer may submit to both areas but not with the same proposal.
-Proposals submitted to the Center funding area must address all of the Technical Thrust areas listed under Section II.A.2 of this document.
-Proposals submitted to the Seedling funding area must address at least one of the Technical Thrust areas listed in Section II.A.2 of this document.
-Additional information on scope of the two funding areas is listed below.
+Proposals submitted to the Team funding area must comprehensively address one of the Technical Thrust areas listed under Section II.A.2 of this document.
+Proposals submitted to the Seedling funding area must address elements of one of the Technical Thrust areas listed in Section II.A.2 of this document.
+Additional information on the scope of the two funding areas is listed below.

 This will be a two-step application process.
-Both funding areas (Center and Seedling) have the same steps and same deadlines:
+Both funding areas (Team and Seedling) have the same steps:

 The application process under this BAA consists of a Whitepaper stage and a Proposal stage.
 The purpose of this two-step approach is to facilitate pre-screening by the U.S. Government such that detailed proposals are only sought from applicants whose whitepapers demonstrate the most promise for award (this also helps to reduce unnecessary proposal preparation efforts).
-The government's decision to invite a Proposal will be based upon the evaluation results of a timely and compliant Whitepaper submission.
-Only the most highly rated Whitepapers will receive an invitation from the government to submit a Proposal.
+The Government's decision to invite a Proposal will be based upon the evaluation results of a timely and compliant Whitepaper submission.
+Only the most highly rated Whitepapers will receive an invitation from the Government to submit a Proposal.
 An Applicant that does NOT submit a timely and compliant whitepaper, is NOT eligible to submit a Proposal for consideration for funding.
 An Applicant that does NOT receive an invitation from the Government to submit a Proposal is NOT eligible to submit a Proposal.
 An Applicant invited to submit a Proposal will receive feedback on their Whitepaper.